smallDazza/T1A3_Terminal_Application/README.md

 ### Code Styling Guide:
 In coding the application using the Python language and using Visual Studio Code as the IDE.
 The Python style guide adhered to is 'PEP 8 – Style Guide for Python Code'.
+The Python package 'autopep8 == 2.3.1', helps greatly for this style guide, as this when run from a script in the 'run_app.sh' file = will automaticaly format any .py files to pep8.
 This PEP 8 style guide can be found here:

 [PEP 8 – Style Guide for Python Code](https://peps.python.org/pep-0008/)